jjfraney/bells/server/README.md

 # Media samples

-The belltower is essentially a media file player.
+The belltower is essentially a media file player with a built-in schedule.
-The media files contains audio samples of some sequence of bells rinning.
+The media files contains audio samples of some sequence of pealing bells.

 The samples should be clean without backend noise like city traffic or conversations.